pomnabo/pomnabo.github.io/Javascript_Practice/Bingo-Board-Crafter/README.md

 For smoother UI/UX, I felt nesting the instructions inside a toggle-able drop down menu would be ideal; this way, users who are familiar with how to use the crafter can keep it minimized to save screen space, *especially* if they're doing it from their phones.
 The first thing recommended through google searching was the "details" element.
 I'd never used it before, so it was fun to play around with.
 When first applied, the arrow appeared above it's summary, but I wanted it aligned; google searching again helped haha, and applying "display: flex;" did the trick.

 To be more user friendly, I felt a toggle switch would be ideal over a check box for the "free space" selection.
 I found a few different ways to make this through google, and ultimately I settled with the one I found on w3schools.com; it's the only one that worked properly compared to the ones I found on other sites.

+Once I got the board generating as intended, I wanted to provide a way for users to download just the div containing their board (rather than them having to take a screenshot to save it).
+To do this, I wanted to add some UX/UI icons in a mobile friendly menu button.
+I spent way too long

 ------------------------------